zkrising/Tachi/docs/docs/tachi-server/import/orphans.md

 # Orphan Scores

-KTDataNotFoundFailures state that we don't have the data to understand what chart/song this score is for.
+SongOrChartNotFoundFailures state that we don't have the data to understand what chart/song this score is for.

 However, that doesn't necessarily imply we won't have that